Pinggy-io/pinggy_website/content/blog/remote_system_monitoring_with_FastAPI_and_Pinggy.md

 {{< image "system_monitoring_fastapi/pinggy_output.webp" "Output through Pinggy" >}}

-## Advantages of Using Pinggy for Hosting FastAPI
+## Benefits of Using Pinggy to Expose Your FastAPI Application

-Pinggy provides several unique benefits for developers:
+Pinggy offers several key advantages for developers:

-1. **Quick Setup**: Instantly expose a local FastAPI app to the internet without configuring cloud infrastructure or deploying a server.
+1. **Easy Setup**: Quickly make your local FastAPI app accessible on the internet without needing cloud setups or server deployments.
-2. **Testing and Demos**: Ideal for sharing applications during development or conducting live demos.
-It simplifies the process of testing integrations with external services that require a public URL (e.g., webhooks, payment gateways).
+2. **Streamlined Testing and Demos**: Perfect for sharing your application during development or running live demos, especially for integrations with external services that require public URLs (e.g., webhooks, payment systems).
-3. **Flexible Access**: With Pinggy’s public URL, you can let others access your local application without being on the same network.
+3. **Remote Access**: With Pinggy’s public URL, anyone can access your app, even if they are not on the same network as you.
-4. **Security Built-In**: Pinggy supports HTTPS by default, which helps secure the connection between clients and your local application.
+4. **Built-in Security**: Pinggy automatically supports HTTPS, ensuring secure connections between your local app and external clients.
-5. **Developer-Friendly**: Pinggy is straightforward and doesn’t require heavy configurations, making it accessible for both new and experienced developers.
+5. **Developer-Friendly Experience**: Pinggy is easy to use and doesn’t require complex configurations, making it ideal for developers of all skill levels.

 ## Conclusion

-In this article, we've explored how to remotely monitor system performance, such as CPU, RAM, memory, and disk usage, using FastAPI and [Pinggy](https://pinggy.io).
-By leveraging FastAPI’s ease of use, speed, and simplicity, we’ve created a set of powerful APIs to track various system metrics.
-We also demonstrated how to extend FastAPI’s capabilities to monitor hardware usage, providing insights into how your system is performing in real-time.

-[Pinggy](https://pinggy.io) as a tool enables developers to easily expose their local FastAPI applications to the internet without the need for complex server setups.
-Pinggy provides a simple and secure way to share FastAPI apps with a public URL, making it ideal for testing, live demonstrations, and quick deployments during development.

-By combining FastAPI with tools like [Pinggy](https://pinggy.io), developers can streamline the development and sharing process, ensuring that they can monitor system performance while maintaining accessibility and security.
-Whether you are building system monitoring tools, developing demos, or working on API-based solutions, this simple yet effective approach will improve your workflow and enhance productivity.
+This guide demonstrated how to monitor system performance metrics remotely using FastAPI and [Pinggy](https://pinggy.io).
+By utilizing the `psutil` library, we efficiently gather real-time data on CPU, memory, RAM, and disk usage.
+The core of this solution lies in [Pinggy](https://pinggy.io), which enables secure tunneling of a local FastAPI server to the internet, making it accessible remotely, even if the local system is behind network restrictions like NAT or CGNAT.
+This approach simplifies system monitoring, providing continuous access to vital performance metrics from anywhere.
+With this setup, you can quickly diagnose issues, optimize resource usage, and ensure better overall system health.